kaizen-nagoya/hazop/reference/triz.md

 Submitted 27 April, 2014; originally announced April 2014.
 Comments: 15 pages
 Journal ref: Mishra, Umakant, 10 Inventions on Improving Toolbars: A TRIZ Based Analysis (September 7, 2007).
 Available at SSRN: http://ssrn.com/abstract=1264683

+Reference:

+1. US Patent 5572648, “System for simultaneously displaying a static tool palette having predefined windowing tool functions and a dynamic tool palette which changes windowing tool functons in accordance with a context of an executed application program”, Invented by Bibayan, Assigned to Canon Kabushiki, Nov 96.

+2. US Patent 5644739, “Method and system for adding buttons to a toolbar”, Invented by Elizabeth Moursund, Assigned to Microsoft Corporation, Jul 97.

+3. US Patent 5644737, “Method and system for stacking toolbars in a computer display”, invented by Tuniman et al., Microsoft Corporation, July 1997.

+4. US Patent 5914716, “Sliding out interface”, invented by Rubin et al, assigned to Microsoft Corporation, Jun 99.

+5. US Patent 6057836, “System and method for resizing and rearranging a composite toolbar by direct manipulation”, invented by Kavalam et al., Assigned to Microsoft Corporation, May 2000

+6. US Patent 6133915, “System and method for customizing controls on a toolbar”, invented by Aurcuri et al., Assigned to Microsoft, Oct 2000.

+7. US Patent 6232972, “Method for dynamically displaying controls in a toolbar display based on control usage”, Invented by Arcuri, et al., assigned to Microsoft, in May 01

+8. US Patent 6456304, “Procedural toolbar user interface”, Invented by Angiulo et al, Assigned to Microsoft, Sep 2002

+9. US Patent 6621532, “Easy method of dragging pull-down menu items onto a toolbar”, invented by Mandt, assigned to IBM, Sep 03 (Menu Article)
+10. US Patent 6624831, “System and process for generating a dynamically adjustable toolbar”, Invented by Shahine, et al., assigned to Microsoft, Sept 2003.
+11. US Patent and Trademark Office (USPTO) site, http://www.uspto.gov/ 10 Inventions on improving Toolbars by Umakant Mishra

+# 7

 arXiv:1404.6745  [pdf]   cs.HC
 doi 10.2139/ssrn.949236